 Presenting your research

 There are several opportunities available on campus for you to share your research with others.
 The University hosts the annual Undergraduate Research Symposium in the spring.
 Abstracts for posters or talks are due usually in the fall.
 Check the Undergraduate Research Symposium website for further information.
 Phi Sigma and the School host an Annual Research Symposium in the spring.
-Learn more about the Annual Research Symposium.
+Learn more about the Phi Sigma Events.
 Abstracts for talks or posters are usually due in early spring.
 A cash award is given for the best undergraduate presentation!
 You may also consider giving a talk at one of the brown bag seminars.
 Contact the individual coordinators for more information.

 The School of Biological Sciences has recently instituted a thesis option for all students.
 During this course of study, students will learn about the proper way to conduct research in a classroom setting, conduct an independent research project and communicate their results.
 Students must take BSC 293 (Introduction to Undergraduate Research, 2 cr), BSC 290 or 299 (Research in Biological Sciences, at least 3 hours) and BSC 303 (Senior Thesis), in addition to the other graduation requirements.
 (Note that BSC 303 replaces BSC 304).
 Completion of the thesis option is indicated on your transcripts.